mfasiolo/mgcViz/README.md

 plotRGL(sm(b, 1), fix = c("z" = 0), residuals = TRUE)
 ```

-The `fix` argument is used to determine the slice.
-The plot also show some residuals (colour-coded
-depending on sign) that fall close (in term of Euclidean distance) to the selected slice.
+The `fix` argument is used to determine the slice along the z-axis.
+The plot also shows some residuals (colour-coded depending on sign) that fall close (in term of Euclidean distance) to the selected slice.
 Notice that `plotRGL` is not layered at the moment, and most options need to be specified in the initial function call.
 But the interactive plot can still be manipulated once the `rgl` window is open,
 for instance here we change the aspect ratio:
 ```R
 aspect3d(1, 2, 1)
 ```

-We then close the window using
+We then close the window using:
 ```R
 rgl.close()
 ```